SubOptimal/ImageToHacklace2/README.md

 - Bitmap (BMP)
 - Graphics Interchange Format (GIF)
 - Portable Network Graphics (PNG)
-- JPEG File Interchange Format (JPG / JPEG) - not recommended, based on the compression rate and the resulting artefacts the result might not be what you expect
+- JPEG File Interchange Format (JPG / JPEG) - not recommended, based on the compression rate and hence artefacts the result might not look as you expect

-A pixel with white color will be converted as "LED = on" any other pixel will be converted as "LED = off".
-Best results you will get with monochrom images.
+A pixel with white color is converted as "LED = on" any other pixel is converted as "LED = off".
+Best results you get with monochrom images.

 **supported image size**